lucasart/keyring/README.md

 ## Keyring

-Keyring is a safe and easy to use keyring to store all your logins and passwords.
-It allows you to load/save your keyring from/to encrypted file(s).
+Keyring is a password manager.
+It allows you to load/save all your logins and passwords from/to encrypted file(s).

-Only runs on Linux and MacOSX for the moment.
-Sorry.
+Uses state of the art [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) by Daniel Bernstein, allowing practically unlimited encryption strength (up to 256-bits).

+Of course, encryption strength can only be as good as [password strength](https://en.wikipedia.org/wiki/Password_strength).
+So don't be a dumb ass: choose a strong pasword, don't write it anywhere, and don't tell anyone (not even your mum).

 ### How to compile ?

+Linux only for now.
+Should compile the same way on other POSIX systems (including MacOSX), but I haven't tested.
 - GCC: `g++ -o ./keyring -std=c++11 -DNDEBUG -O3 -flto -s *.cc`
 - Clang: `clang++ -o ./keyring -std=c++11 -DNDEBUG -O3 -flto -s *.cc`